-Follow-ups to assure the quality of the Group's internal control are performed within the Group in various ways.
-The central finance function works proactively through its participation in various projects aimed at developing internal control.
-The function also continuously conducts audits to assess the efficiency of internal controls in various parts of the Group and follows up the implementation of the Group's policies and guidelines.
+Monitoring to assure the quality of the Group's internal control is performed within the Group in various ways.
+The central finance function works pro-actively through its participation in various projects aimed at developing internal control.
+The function also continuously conducts audits and self assessments to assess the efficiency of internal controls in various parts of the Group and monitors the application of the Group's policies and guidelines.